 - 1 teaspoon apple cider vinegar

-- Set your eggs in a trivet or tray, anything to prevent from them flying around the air fryer.
+- Set your eggs in a trivet or tray, anything to prevent them from flying around the air fryer.

 - Set your time for 16 minutes.

-- After the time is up, use tongs and place the cooked eggs directly into cold water, this will stop the cooking process
+- After the time is up, use tongs and place the cooked eggs directly into cold water, this will stop the cooking process.

 - Let sit for about 5 minutes.

-- Then, once cool, peel
+- Then, once cool, peel.

 - Using a spoon, scoop the yellow mixture back into the white part of the eggs.
 Sprinkle with paprika for a classic look.

-- Plate, serve and enjoy!
+- Plate, serve, and enjoy!